NathannHerre16/edit/README.md

 	+ [#radipanel on irc.freenode.net](http://webchat.freenode.net/?randomnick=1&channels=%23radipanel)
 * You can send an encrypted message using BitMessage to BM-NAyQ2f2aVfySh5xpSs7zb6GaG5LZWcdb

+## Frequently Asked Questions (FAQ)

+### I'm trying to implement {insert feature} on my website and PHP outputs a warning "failed to open stream: No such file or directory"
+This is your issue.
+This error simply means that PHP was unable to find the file, at the location you specified in your include(), require() or require_once() stanza.
+Check the location of the file on your disk is correct, and that the file exists.

 ## Credits
 The developer would like to thank the following people for their contributions to this code: